Northern Township, Beltrami County, Minnesota

 Northern Township is a township in Beltrami County, Minnesota, United States.
-The population was 4,657 as of the 2010 census.
+The population was 4,535 as of the 2020 United States Census.

 Northern Township was named from its location on the north shore of Lake Bemidji.

+Northern Township was granted incorporation in February 2026 to form the new city of Northern, avoiding annexation into neighboring Bemidji.
+The township will host its first election for mayor and council on November 3, 2026.

 Geography

 According to the United States Census Bureau, the township has a total area of 88.2 sqkm, of which 69.2 sqkm is land and 19.0 sqkm, or 21.55%, is water.

 The north quarter of the city of Bemidji borders the township.